 A human being can choose to live as one wills; we can only attempt to make sure that this is an informed choice.

-ii As Edmund Husserl (1859 – 1938) puts it so aptly: Can reason and that-which-is separated, where reason, as knowing, determines what is?
+4. As Edmund Husserl (1859 – 1938) aptly puts it: Can reason and that-which-is be separated, where reason, as knowing, determines what is?

-iv Variously known as Yoga Sastra (Science of Union) or Yin-Yang, for example, in Indian and Chinese traditions respectively.
+6. The word dialectics originated from Greek, variously known as Yoga Sastra (Science of Union) or Yin-Yang, in Indian and Chinese traditions respectively.

-vi In the practice of art – for instance in dance – this process of self-appreciation happening through itself, for itself can be understood as the central dynamism.
+9. In the practice of art, in dance for instance, this process of self-appreciation happening through itself, for itself can be understood as the central dynamism.

-viii Or rent in some other economic contexts
+15. Profit and rent in some other economic contexts.

-ix Philosophically viewed, the Creator and the created could be understood as the cause and the effect, respectively.
+16. Philosophically viewed, the creator and the created could be understood as the cause and the effect, respectively.
 Effect has no substance other than that of the cause, or everything the effect is, is of the cause only.
-Viewed thus, that (the cause) alone exists; it knows no ‘other’.
+Viewed thus, that (the cause) alone exists; it knows no other.
 In other words, the idea of the cause and the effect is a necessary but a beginner’s way of approaching the whole, which eventually needs to be abolished altogether once one takes up a systematic approach to wisdom.

-Sovereignty and Self-Government – A Dialogue, is mainly based on the teachings of Narayana Guru (1856-1928), the poet-seer from South India, and his disciple-successor Nataraja Guru (1895-1973).
-Narayana Guru’s works like One Hundred Verses of Self-Instruction (Atmopadesa-Satakam) and An Integrated Science of the Absolute (Darsana-Mala), both translated and commented by Nataraja Guru in English, are important treatises of unitive wisdom philosophy.
-Nataraja Guru received his Doctorate from Sorbonne University on The Personal Factor in the Educative Process under the guidance of the great philosopher-scientist, Henry Bergson.
+Sovereignty and Self-Government – A Dialogue, is mainly based on the teachings of Narayana Guru (1856-1928), a poet-seer from South India, and his disciple-successor Nataraja Guru (1895-1973).
+Narayana Guru’s works like Atmopadesa-Satakam and Darsana-Mala, both translated and commented by Nataraja Guru in English, as One Hundred Verses of Self-Instruction and An Integrated Science of the Absolute, respectively are important treatises of Unitive Wisdom Philosophy..
+Nataraja Guru received his Doctor of Letters from Sorbonne University for his thesis.
+The Personal Factor in the Educative Process.
 His major works include The Word of the Guru – Life and Teachings of Narayana Guru and Experiencing One-World.
 All of their works are freely accessible from: http://advaita-vedanta.co.uk/.
 A collection of conversations with and selected works of Narayana Guru, is freely downloadable from www.oneworlduniversity.life.